baruuum/weather/README.md

 # Using Shiny

+The Shiny application has been deployed to [Shinyapps.io](https://baruuum.shinyapps.io).

-To open the Shiny application, you might use
+To open the Shiny application directly, you might use
 ```bash
 R -e 'renv::restore(); library(shiny); runApp(".")'
 ```